Taking care of your baby

 Symptoms/Treatment of Hypoglycemia:

-If you see one or more of these symptoms, you must act immediately.
-If the puppy is conscious, give nutrical or karo syrup.
-This should help within 15 minutes, often sooner.
 If the puppy will not take the nutrical or Karo syrup, rub a small amount on his/her gums and tongue with your finger.
 You can continue doing this until you see the puppy exhibit more energy.
-Feed jarred baby food to entice the puppy to eat something, the meat varieties or sweet potato.
+If puppy does, then feed jarred baby food (meat varieties or sweet potato) to entice the puppy to eat something which will raise their blood sugar.
 Monitor the puppy closely and make sure that they are eating.
-If the puppy is unconscious, contact your vet immediately.

 Broken Legs: